OpenEvalProject/evals/manuscripts/elife-07902/v2/manuscript.md

 Each trial was presented for 6 s with a jittered inter-trial interval of 500–4000 ms. The task was administered in the scanner over three functional imaging runs.
 Within each run, trials for a given category (scene, face, size) were presented in mini-blocks of three successive trials.
 The order in which category ‘triplets’ were presented was counterbalanced across participants.
 Overall, 18 trials were presented per category per run resulting in 54 trials per condition overall.
 An equal number of targets appeared at each screen position (i.e., top centre; bottom left; bottom right) within each stimulus condition.
 Stimuli were presented in the scanner using ePrime (Psychology Software Tools, Inc., Sharpsburg, PA) and projected onto the screen behind the participant using a Canon SX60 LCOS projector system combined with the Navitar SST300 zoom converter lens.
 Button responses in the scanner were acquired using a right-hand MR compatible button box.

-## MRI data acquisition
+### MRI data acquisition

 Imaging data were collected at the Cardiff University Brain Research Imaging Centre (CUBRIC) using a GE 3-T HDx MRI system with an 8-channel receive-only head coil.
 Whole-brain high angular resolution diffusion image data were acquired using a diffusion weighted single-shot spin-echo echo-planar imaging (EPI) pulse sequence with the following parameters: TE = 87 ms; voxel dimensions = 2.4 × 2.4 × 2.4 mm3; field of view = 23 × 23 cm2; 96 × 96 acquisition matrix; 60 contiguous slices acquired along an oblique–axial plane with 2.4-mm thickness (no gap).
 Acquisitions were cardiac gated using a peripheral pulse oximeter.
 Gradients were applied along 30 isotropic directions (Jones et al., 1999) with b = 1200 s/mm2.
 Three non-diffusion-weighted images were acquired with b = 0 s/mm2.
 Functional BOLD data were acquired using an EPI pulse sequence with the following scan parameters: TR/TE = 3000/35 ms; FOV = 240 mm; 64 × 64 data matrix; ASSET (acceleration factor); 90° flip angle.
 42 interleaved slices were collected per volume for whole-brain coverage.
 Each slice was 2.8-mm thick with a 1-mm inter-slice gap (3.75 × 3.75 × 2.8-mm voxels).
 Slices were acquired with a 30° axial-to-coronal tilt relative to the AC-PC line (anterior upwards).
 The first four volumes of each run were discarded to allow for signal equilibrium.
 Two 3D SPGR images were acquired to improve registration and reduce image distortion as a result of magnetic field inhomogeneity (TE = 7 ms and 9 ms, TR = 20 ms, FOV = 384 × 192 × 210 mm, 128 × 64 × 70 data matrix, 10° flip angle).
 The SPGR used the same slice orientation as the functional acquisition.
 High-resolution anatomical images were acquired using a standard T1-weighted 3D FSPGR sequence comprising 178 axial slices (TR/TE = 7.8/3.0 s, FOV = 256 × 256 × 176 mm, 256 × 256 × 176 data matrix, 20° flip angle, and 1 mm isotropic resolution).

-## Diffusion MRI pre-processing
+### Diffusion MRI pre-processing

 ExploreDTI (Leemans and Jones, 2009) was used to correct for subject motion and eddy current distortions.
 In order to correct for partial volume artefacts arising from voxel-wise free water contamination, the two-compartment ‘free water elimination’ procedure was implemented (Pasternak et al., 2009).
 Following free water correction, corrected diffusion indices were computed: MD and FA.
 The resulting free water-corrected maps were inputs for both the tractography and the TBSS analyses.

-## Tractography
+### Tractography

 Deterministic whole-brain WM tractography was performed using ExploreDTI.
 Tractography was based on constrained spherical deconvolution (CSD; see Tournier et al., 2004; Jeurissen et al., 2011), which extracts peaks in the fibre orientation density function (fODF) at each voxel.
 The ‘diffusion tensor’ model is not sufficient when modelling the distribution of water displacement in more complex fibre configurations, such as crossing or kissing fibres (e.g., as seen where the anterior pillars of the fornix meet the anterior commissure).
 The fODF—which is estimated directly by CSD—quantifies the proportion of fibres in a voxel pointing in each direction and so information about more complex fibre configurations can be extracted (Jones, 2008).
 Each streamline was reconstructed using an fODF amplitude threshold of 0.1 and a step size of 1 mm and followed the peak in the fODF that resulted in the smallest step-wise change in orientation.
 An angle threshold of 30° was used and any streamlines exceeding this threshold were terminated.

-To generate three-dimensional reconstructions of each tract, ‘way-point’ ROIs were manually drawn onto whole-brain FA maps in the diffusion space of individual subjects (
+To generate three-dimensional reconstructions of each tract, ‘way-point’ ROIs were manually drawn onto whole-brain FA maps in the diffusion space of individual subjects (Metzler-Baddeley et al., 2011).
+In accordance with Boolean logic, these way-point ROIs can specify that: (a) tracts passing through multiple ROIs are retained for analysis (i.e., ‘AND’ ROIs) and (b) tracts passing through certain ROIs are omitted from analysis (i.e., ‘NOT’ ROIs).
+Depending on the specific tract, or the anatomical plausibility of initial reconstructions, such ROIs can be combined; for example, a tract may pass through ROI-1 ‘AND’ ROI-2 but ‘NOT’ ROI-3 (Figure 6).
+The ROI approaches described below will adopt this Boolean terminology when describing the ROIs that were drawn for each tract.
+Following the reconstruction of each pathway in each subject, mean MD and FA were calculated by averaging the individual values at each 1-mm step along the tracts, and in the case of the ILF, across hemispheres.
+The placement of ROIs for each tract is depicted in Figure 6.

 ![Figure 6.](https://cdn.elifesciences.org/articles/07902/elife-07902-fig6-v2.jpg)

-**Figure 6.:** Tractography ROIs are shown for three participants (SEED ROI, blue; AND ROI, green; NOT ROI, red).DOI: http://dx.doi.org/10.7554/eLife.07902.015
+**Figure 6.:** Tractography ROIs are shown for three participants (SEED ROI, blue; AND ROI, green; NOT ROI, red).

-## Fornix ROIs
+#### Fornix ROIs

 A multiple ROI approach was used to reconstruct the fornix (Metzler-Baddeley et al., 2011).
 The approach involved placing a seed point ROI on the coronal plane where the anterior pillars enter the main body of the fornix.
 A single AND ROI is then positioned on the axial plane, encompassing both crus fornici at the lower part of the splenium of the corpus callosum.
 Three NOT ROIs are then placed: (1) anterior to the fornix pillars, (2) posterior to the crus fornici, and (3) on the axial plane, intersecting the corpus callosum.
 Once these ROIs were placed, and the tracts reconstructed, anatomically implausible fibres were removed using additional NOT ROIs.

-## ILF ROIs
+#### ILF ROIs

 Fibre-tracking of the ILF was performed using a two-ROI approach in each hemisphere (Wakana et al., 2007).
 First, the posterior edge of the cingulum bundle was identified on the sagittal plane.
 Reverting to a coronal plane at this position, a SEED ROI was placed that encompassed the whole hemisphere.
 To isolate streamlines extending towards anterior temporal cortex, a second ROI was drawn at the most posterior coronal slice in which the temporal lobe was not connected to the frontal lobe.
 Here, an additional AND ROI was drawn around the entire temporal lobe.
 Like the fornix, any outlying streamlines were removed using additional NOT ROIs.
 This approach was carried out in both hemispheres; microstructural measurements for the left and right ILF (for both MD and FA) were averaged to provide a bilateral estimate of ILF microstructure.

-## TBSS
+### TBSS

 Voxel-wise statistical analysis of the DTI data was carried out using TBSS (for a full description, see Smith et al., 2006).
 TBSS permits voxel-wise correlations by non-linearly projecting all subjects' DTI data (MD or FA) onto a mean tract skeleton before applying voxel-wise cross-subject statistics.
 To investigate the relationship between microstructure (MD, FA) and performance on the behavioural tasks, we implemented a GLM with two explanatory variables: proportion correct for (1) scene oddity and (2) face oddity.
 Two main contrasts were carried out to compare our two categories of interest: Faces > Scenes (F > S), and Scenes > Faces (S > F).
 To address the possibility of reporting false-positives, clusters were extracted using Threshold-Free Cluster Enhancement (Smith and Nichols, 2009) with a FWE-corrected threshold of p = 0.05.
 All reported co-ordinates are in Montreal Neurological Institute (MNI) 152 space.

-## fMRI pre-processing
+### fMRI pre-processing

 Functional MRI data were preprocessed using FEAT (FSL, www.fmrib.ox.ac.uk/fsl) and involved: motion correction (Jenkinson et al., 2002), removal of non-brain tissue using BET (Smith, 2002), spatial smoothing using a 5 mm full-width at half-maximum (FWHM) Gaussian kernel, mean-based intensity normalisation, and high-pass temporal filtering (Gaussian-weighted least squares straight line fitting, with sigma = 50.0 s).
 Phase information from the two SPGR images was unwrapped using PRELUDE (Jenkinson, 2003).
 These phase images were then subtracted and the resulting fieldmap used to unwarp the EPI data using FUGUE.
 Time-series statistical analysis was carried out using FMRIB's Improved Linear Model (FILM) with local autocorrelation correction (Woolrich et al., 2001).
 Registration to high-resolution 3D anatomical T1 scans (per participant) and to a standard MNI 152 template image (for group averaging) was carried out using FLIRT (Jenkinson and Smith, 2001; Jenkinson et al., 2002).
 Following pre-processing, analyses were first conducted at the single-subject level using FILM.
 The BOLD signal was modelled using a standard model of haemodynamic response function.
 Co-ordinates of significant effects are reported in MNI space.

-## fMRI data analysis
+### fMRI data analysis

 Two explanatory variables comprising correct scene and face oddity trials were used to model the time-course data.
 A GLM was implemented to examine the BOLD response associated with three main contrast groups: (a) each separate stimulus category compared to each other (S > F; F > S), (b) each stimulus category against rest baseline (S > rest; F > rest), and (c) rest baseline against scenes and faces (i.e., negative BOLD activation for scenes and faces).
 The three individual runs for each participant were combined using a fixed-effects model in FEAT.
 Group-level ROI analyses were carried out using the FMRIB Local Analysis of Mixed Effects tool (Beckmann et al., 2003; Woolrich et al., 2004).
 A bilateral ROI of the HC was extracted from the Harvard–Oxford subcortical atlas (Jovicich et al., 2009) using FSL and was defined using a probability threshold of 50%.
 The PrC was based on a probabilistic mask from the literature (Devlin and Price, 2007) and likewise defined using a probability threshold of 50%.
 The FFA was approximated by intersecting an anatomical mask of the fusiform gyrus (from the Harvard–Oxford cortical atlas) with a probabilistic map of face activations thresholded at 50% (Atlas of Social Agent Perception, http://www.andrewengell.com/wp; see Engell and McCarthy, 2013).
 Anatomically defined, independent ROIs were also used for the DTI-BOLD analysis of other scene-selective regions.
 For the PHG, we used posterior PHG from the Harvard–Oxford Cortical Atlas, defined using a probability threshold of 50%.
 For RSC, we extracted Brodmann area 29 dilated by a single voxel (Bluhm et al., 2009).
 TOS was taken from the International Consortium for Brain Mapping (ICBM) Sulcal atlas using a probability threshold of 25% (Mazziotta et al., 1995).